dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-installing-the-github-application.md

 ## Overview

-Connecting your GitHub account to dbt Cloud unlocks exciting and compelling functionality in dbt Cloud.
-Once your GitHub account is connected, you can:
+Connecting your GitHub account to dbt Cloud provides convenience and another layer of security to dbt Cloud:
 - Log into dbt Cloud via OAuth through GitHub.
 - Import new GitHub repos with a couple clicks during dbt Cloud project setup.
 - Clone repos using HTTPS rather than SSH.